Recreating History in the Tacoma – Pierce County Area

-Blatha an Oir is a local branch of the Society for Creative Anachronism (SCA) (a non-profit educational organization devoted to the study of pre-seventeenth century Western culture) that is located in Tacoma-Pierce County, Washington.
-We are located near the center of the Kingdom of An Tir.
-We are the sixth oldest Barony of An Tir, being elevated in 1983.
-We were a shire of Madrone when An Tir became a Kingdom in January of 1982.
+Blatha an Oir is a local branch of the Society for Creative Anachronism (SCA), a non-profit educational organization devoted to the research and re-creation of pre-seventeenth century skills, arts, combat, culture, and employing knowledge of history to enrich the lives of participants through events, demonstrations, and other educational presentations and activities.
+Our Barony extends across Tacoma/Pierce County, Washington, and is centrally located in the Kingdom of An Tir.
+We are the sixth oldest Barony of An Tir, elevated to baronial status in 1983.
+Blatha An Oir was originally a shire of the Barony of Madrone.

 Geographically, Blatha an Oir is bounded to the north by the Barony of Wyewood (South King County) and to the south by the Barony of Glymm Mere (Thurston and South Mason Counties).
 The Barony of Dragons Laire (Kitsap County) lies to the west.
-The Barony of Vulkanfeldt lies across the mountains to the East.
+The Barony of Vulkanfeldt (Yakima and Yakima County) lies across the mountains to the East.

 Our members come from many walks of life.
 We share an interest in the history and culture of the Middle Ages and Renaissance and pursue that interest through Experimental Archeology.
 This is just a fancy way of saying we attempt to duplicate the many Arts and Sciences of hundreds of years ago.
 We study combat techniques, arts and crafts, social structures and dress of the period.
-This includes Heavy weapons, rapier, archery, spinning, weaving, dyeing, tailoring, embroidery, brewing, heraldry, carpentry, joinery, carving, blacksmithing, and much more.
-We encourage a hands on approach to history.
+This includes heavy armored combat, rapier, archery, spinning, weaving, dyeing, tailoring, embroidery, brewing, heraldry, carpentry, joinery, carving, blacksmithing, and much more.
+We encourage a hands-on approach to history.
 This study starts in the library but moves quickly to the forge, needle and tourney field.
-This website provides a glimpse into our world and resources for our members.